francescoruggieri/francescoruggieri.github.io/_pages/research.md

 {% include base_path %}

+## Job Market Paper

+**Overlapping Jurisdictions and the Provision of Local Public Goods in U.S. Metropolitan Areas**

 ## Working Papers

 [**Structural Extrapolation in Regression Discontinuity Designs with an Application to School Expenditure Referenda**](/files/RDDExtrapolation.pdf) [<a href="#/" onclick="visib('rddextrapolation')">Abstract</a>] [[arXiv](https://arxiv.org/abs/2508.02658)]